Over 10 million Americans backpack every year, which shows it’s becoming a more popular way of exploring the world.

 Decide Where to Go

 If you want to see the world, then brainstorm potential places you dream of visiting.
 You needn’t spend thousands going overseas as there are plenty of fantastic state parks and wilderness areas across the United States.
 It’s wise to practice backpacking locally before booking a gap year travel plane ticket.
+However, if you do want to do an international trip or one that requires a plane ticket you may want to consider a personal loan for vacation.
+Vacation loans are designed specifically for travel expenses, and they often come with low-interest rates and flexible repayment terms.

 When backpacking around the world, research is hugely important.
 Thanks to Google, you can easily check out other travel blogs and listen to experienced backpackers who share their advice.
 Plus, it will reveal the required budget and whether it’s worth your time.